dciancu/unifi-protect-unvr-docker-arm64/README.md

 ## Building

 Use the `build.sh` script.
 This will download and extract the firmware packages from the latest version available for the `UNVR` from the official UniFi download source (https://fw-update.ubnt.com), inside a docker container.
 You can provide a custom `FW_URL` environment variable to download the firmware binary from a custom link.
+Set `DOCKER_IMAGE` environment variable to use a custom image tag.

 ## Acknowledgements